RestingSpace/room-springboot/README.md

 # resting-space
 This is the back-end part of this project.
-Before review ReadMe under room repository before you start
+Please review ReadMe under room repository before you start